 Heroine of a Golden Age

-This article by Janice Kennedy gives an excellent overview of the research process in writing Mistress of the Sun.
+This article by Janice Kennedy gives an excellent overview of my research process in writing Mistress of the Sun.

 The PBS miniseries on Napoleon